Tech Brief: SD-WAN for Home Offices

 Citrix SD-WAN for Home Offices Topologies

-It is important Home Office requirements based on local network conditions.
+It is important Home Office requirements are based on local network conditions.
 Some Home Offices have access to multiple Internet providers (for instance DSL, and Broadband).
 Others might be limited to LTE service in their area (for instance AT&T, and Verizon).
-Most often, Home Offices have the flexibility of have both wired, and wireless transport options.
+Most often, Home Offices have the flexibility of having both wired, and wireless transport options.
 Network Administrators can centrally control which of the Home Office use-case deployments are supported through site profiles, and templates.
 Let us cover some different use-cases based on some variances of local network availability of Home Offices:

 Citrix SD-WAN for Home Offices Deployment